DefinitelyTyped/tsd/docs/INFO.md

 	$ grunt build

 Use the test suite and/or a local checkout to develop.

 To run the CLI use:

 	$ node ./build/cli.js <command>

+For a preview install the global `tsd` cli command from a git-checkout:

+	$ grunt build
+    $ npm install . -g
+	$ tsd -h
+    $ tsd <command>

 See the [TODO.md](TODO.md) document for info on where to find stuff to work on.

+See grunt help and for gtx commands:

+	$ grunt -h
+	$ grunt gtx:tsd
+	$ grunt gtx:git

 ## Main considerations: